Complaints, Comments & Compliments Procedure/Policy

-- If you wish to make a comment or compliment about a member of staff or the service that you have received it would be best to contact the Halton SEND Partnership Officer.
+If you wish to make a comment or compliment about a member of staff or the service that you have received it would be best to contact the Halton SENDIASS manger.

-- Step One: We hope that most things that you are concerned about can be resolved quite easily by discussing them with the HSPO (Halton SEND Partnership Officer) at the earliest opportunity.
+Step One: We hope that most things that you are concerned about can be resolved quite easily by discussing them with the Halton SENDIASS manager at the earliest opportunity.

-- Step Two: If you are not happy that the matter is resolved you should contact the Divisional Manager (Inclusion 0-25)
+Step Two: If you feel that the matter is not resolved to your satisfaction you should contact the Local Authority Divisional Manager (Inclusion 0-25)

-- Step Three: If you are not happy that the matter is resolved or you are not satisfied with the response from the Divisional Manager you should contact the Operational Director, Learning and Achievement.
+Step Three: If you remain unsatisfied and consider the matter to be unresolved you should contact the Local Authority Operational Director, Learning and Achievement.

 Complaints, comments and compliments about another service.

-There are different routes for expressing your views about an educational setting, the Local Authority, NHS, etc. The first step would be to discuss your intention with your SEND Partnership Officer.
+There are different routes for expressing your views about an educational setting, the Local Authority, NHS, etc. The first step would be to discuss your intention with your SENDIASS Officer.
 They will inform you of the appropriate channel and may support you with the process.
-Complaints, constructive criticism, comments and compliments are ways in which the quality of any service is maintained and developed.

 What impartiality means to us?

-It is important that Halton SEND Partnership (HSP) act impartially because:
+It is important that Halton SENDIASS act impartially because:

 How will impartiality be maintained?

 Following initial contact with the service a copy of this impartiality policy will emailed as part of a welcome pack.
 Requests made for hard copies will be met.

 Parents and young people will not be forced or coerced into taking action.
 Information, advice and support will be given; parents/ carers, children and young people will then decide whether they wish to follow up on the information and advice given.
 Parents/carers and young people will be encouraged to speak for themselves and ensure their views are heard.

-Halton SEND Partnership IASS will not pass judgment on the views and decisions made by children, young people or parent/carers, and will not offer personal opinions but provide information and advice based on guidance and legislation.
+Halton SENDIASS will not pass judgment on the views and decisions made by children, young people or parent/carers, and will not offer personal opinions but provide information and advice based on guidance and legislation.
 If there is any conflict of interest this will be declared and steps taken to remove any potential issues.

-HSP do not act on behalf of Halton Local Authority or any other service or education setting.
-Halton SEND Partnership is required to meet nationally agreed Quality Standards for SENDIASS services, including standard 1.5 ‘The IASS is, and is seen by service users to be, an arm’s length, confidential, dedicated and easily identifiable service.
-It is, and is seen to be, separate from other LA services and functions.’
+Halton SENDIASS do not act on behalf of Halton Local Authority or any other service or education setting.
+Halton SENDIASS is required to meet nationally agreed Minimum Standards for SENDIASS services, including standard 1.5 ‘The IASS is, and is seen by service users to be, an arm’s length, confidential, dedicated and easily identifiable service, separate from the LA, Clinical Commissioning Group and/or host organisation.’